Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 # autoTraderCarPricePrediction
 Machine Learning on large cars database webscraped from AutoTrader

-I've created a database of used cars that have been web scrapped from https://www.autotrader.co.uk/ which includes 67,249 different cars.
-A selection of ten is shown below:
+I've created a database of used cars that have been web scraped from https://www.autotrader.co.uk/ which includes 67,249 different cars.
+The data set is shared within this Repo, however I will later be adding a new Repo showing how I created the data set through reliable web scraping.
+A selection of ten rows of the dataset is as shown below:

 ```
       Make          Model           Name                                                                Price   Year   Miles    BHP   L   Trans     Fuel